ARTenshi/augmented_gridmaps_ros/README.md

 the long run, for example if an unmapped obstacle has appeared on run-time.

-This small package was created to solve that issue, it allows to add, or augment obstacles to the map with obstacles on runtime and re-publish for the enhanced to the rest of interested nodes.
-This can be helpfull when these new obstacles are not gonna leave the robot workspace and you want you planner to avoid trying to get through them
+This small package was created to solve that issue, it allows to add, or augment the map with obstacles on runtime and republished this enhanced map to the rest of subscribed nodes.
+This can be helpfull when these new obstacles are not gonna leave the robot workspace and you want you planner to avoid trying to get through them.

 ## Dependencies